Skip to main content

 • Not vacant for 62 days or more.

-• Claim GST on all expenses for income-earning use.
+• You can claim GST on expenses relating only to income-earning use.

 • Do not claim GST on private use expenses.

-• Split shared rental expenses based on the days the property was used and available for use.
+• Split shared rental expenses based on a fair and reasonable method, for example the days the property was used and available for use.

 • Renting out a room.